-var node = document.getElementById("curvedshape"); // Find the node by its unique id node.style.fill = "#000000"; // Change the ''style'' attribute and set the CSS fill colour
+''' var node = document.getElementById("curvedshape"); // Find the node by its unique id node.style.fill = "#000000"; // Change the ''style'' attribute and set the CSS fill colour '''

-To illustrate the power of this technique we have produced our own example to generate an SVG interactively using HTML.
-The example generates successive iterations of a particular type of fractal curve first described by Koch[31] in 1904 and a popular example in modern literature [?].
+To illustrate the power of this technique we have produced an example to generate an SVG interactively using HTML.
+The example generates successive iterations of a particular type of fractal curve first described by Koch[39] in 1904 and a popular example in modern literature [?].
 Unfortunately as it is currently possible to directly include W3C HTML in a PDF, we are only able to provide some examples of the output as static images in Figure 3.8.
+The W3C has produced a primer describing the use of HTML5 and Javascript to produce interactive SVG's[40], and the HTML5 and SVG standards themselves include several examples.